 Employees in food and beverage production areas

-Learners who are intending to take the Specific Microbe Hygiene Academy courses
+Learners who intend to take the Specific Microbe Hygiene Academy courses

 The benefits of microorganisms

-The impact they have in food and beverage production
+The impact they have on food and beverage production